GsNrio/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 This current push is a function that checks for uppercase character.
 This current push is a function that checks for a digit 0 though 9.
-This current push is a function
+This current push is a function that multiplies 2 integers.
 This current push is a function
 This current push
 This current push is a function